bcgov/PSP/secops/README.md

 ### BUILD

 Once the software is built in the CI process, initiate a Vulnerability Scan to scan the build software artifacts.
 This can be performed in real-time as well.
-Open Source tools used to scan for Vulnerability in source or built image are
+Open Source tools used to scan for Vulnerability in source or container image are

 - [Aqua Trivy](https://github.com/marketplace/actions/aqua-security-trivy)
 - [Anchore](https://github.com/anchore/scan-action)
 - [Clair](https://github.com/arminc/clair-scanner)

-Within this project, we use Aqua Trivy an open-source tool by AquaSec as a comprehensive scanner for vulnerabilities in container images, file systems, and Git repositories
+Within this project, we use Aqua Trivy an open-source tool by [AquaSec](https://www.aquasec.com/news/microscanner-new-free-image-vulnerability-scanner-for-developers/) as a comprehensive scanner for vulnerabilities in container images, file systems, and Git repositories
 Trivy detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and language-specific packages (Bundler, Composer, npm, yarn, etc.).